lamnhan066/language_helper/README.md

 };
 ```

-With the `LanguageConditions`, you can completely control which text is returned according to the condition of the parameters.
+With `LanguageConditions`, you can completely control which text is returned according to the parameters' conditions.
 You can use `'default'` or `'_'` to set the default value for the condition.

 **Initialize the data:**